Tom Brady: Early life

-The process of recruiting then very different, athletes' rankings were not as prominent.
+The process of recruiting before the internet was very different; athletes' rankings were not as prominent.
 In the 2000s, Brady would have been considered a three or four-star recruit, and a highly rated prospect.
 Brady was on Blue Chip Illustrated and a Prep Football Report All-American selection.
 After his recruiting process, he narrowed his list to five schools.
 "Probably the ones that we did hear from and ultimately pared the list to were Cal–Berkeley, UCLA, USC, Michigan and Illinois," his father said.
 As a Cal-Berkeley fan, his father hoped Brady would attend the nearby school, where Brady was a silent commit, and that he would be able to watch his son play.

 Brady was also known as a great baseball player in high school.
 He was a left-handed-batting catcher with power.
-His skills impressed MLB scouts, and he was drafted in the 18th round of the 1995 MLB Draft by the Montreal Expos, after the team brought Brady to Candlestick Park to work out with players, an unusual decision.
+His skills impressed MLB scouts, and he was drafted in the 18th round of the 1995 MLB draft by the Montreal Expos, after the team brought Brady to Candlestick Park to work out with players, an unusual decision.
 The Expos projected Brady as a potential All-Star, with then-GM Kevin Malone claiming Brady had the potential to be "one of the greatest catchers ever".
 The team offered him money typical of that offered to a late second-round or early third-round pick, but Brady was recruited by football assistant Bill Harris, to play for the University of Michigan in 1995.
 Brady became the last active athlete drafted by the Expos.
 He finished his high school career by completing 236 of 447 passes (53%) for 3,702 yards and 31 touchdowns.
 Brady won All-State and All-Far West honors and the team's Most Valuable Player Award.

 During the summers of 1998 and 1999, Brady was an intern at Merrill Lynch.
 He was inducted into the Junípero Serra High School Hall of Fame in 2003.
 When Brady visited the school in 2012, after Super Bowl XLVI, administrators announced that they named the football stadium Brady Family Stadium.